adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * The user appears twice in the list of product's admin users.

 * **error.command.add_remove.invalid.usergroup_list**
-    * add or remove groups for a product config
+    * add or remove groups for a product profile
     * No user groups were found to add or remvove

 * **error.command.product.not_found**